-Essential oils are naturally occurring volatile aromatic compounds found within the seeds, bark, roots, stems, and flowers of plants, and are a potent and versatile therapy.
-The volatile nature of essential oils means that they are very small organic molecules that can change state from liquid to gas at room temperature very quickly.
-This means that essential oils can enter very quickly into the bloodstream and affect the entire body when applied directly on the skin, as well as when inhaled.
+Essential oils are naturally occurring aromatic compounds found within plants and are a potent and versatile therapy.
+Essential oils are very small organic molecules that can enter quickly into the bloodstream and affect the entire body when applied directly on the skin or inhaled.

 Essential oils are used in diffusers or with direct inhalation, in baths, compresses, steams, and directly on the skin either diluted or not.

 The use of essential oils in Chinese medicine was pioneered by Peter Holmes, LAc author of the comprehensive book Aromatica: A Clinical Guide to Essential Oil Therapeutics.
 Essential oils are used in small amounts on the acupuncture points, which are responsive points along lines of function in the body known as channels.
 Chinese herbs are also distilled down into essential oils for topical use.